Infosys shareholders approve appointment of Salil Parekh as CEO, MD

 Parekh was brought on board after the abrupt resignation of Sikka, who had quit in August following public spat with co-founders led by N R Narayana Murthy.

 The founders had alleged corporate governance lapses and questioned the USD 200 million Panaya acquisition under previous management while also flagging the high severance pay to former employees.
-PTI PRS ANS ANS -
+PTI PRS PRS MKJ MKJ -

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today